addiva-elektronik/addiva-elektronik.github.io/content/posts/2023-06-13-infix-test-env.md

 suite is always available, no matter which distribution the user is running on their machine.
 ### Qeneth & Virtual Environment
-Using Qeneth, the environment can optionally be started with a virtual topology of DUTs to run the tests on.
+Using [Qeneth], the environment can optionally be started with a virtual topology of DUTs to run the tests on.
 ### Python Environment
 To make sure that the expected versions of all Python packages are available, the execution is wrapped inside a venv.
 This is true for containerized executions, where the container comes with a pre-installed environment, but it can also be sourced from the host system when running outside of the container.
 ### Infamy
 Rather than having each test case come up with its own implementation of how to map topologies, how to push NETCONF data to a device, etc., we provide a library of functions to take care of all that, dubbed “Infamy”.
 When adding a new test case, ask yourself if any parts of it might belong in Infamy as a generalized component that can be reused by other tests.

 Some of the core functions provided by Infamy are: